intermine/internships/guidance/students-accepted.md

 ### Email

-All students and mentors should subscribe to our [InterMine GSoC public mailing list](https://lists.cam.ac.uk/mailman/listinfo/gen-intermine-gsoc-public).
+All GSoC students and mentors should subscribe to our [InterMine GSoC public mailing list](https://lists.cam.ac.uk/mailman/listinfo/gen-intermine-gsoc-public).
 This is to ensure that we can effectively share announcements.

 ### Chat

-You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #gsoc channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.
+You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #gsoc-and-outreachy channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.

+For Outreachy, every two weeks, Outreachy interns, mentors, and alums will have an informal chat on the private Outreachy Zulip chat server.
+The goal of these chats is to encourage the interns to connect with each other.
+Read more about it [here](https://www.outreachy.org/docs/internship/#chats).

 ### Videoconferencing